grafana/k6-docs/src/data/markdown/docs/01 guides/04 Test Types/05 Soak Testing.md

 ## Soak testing in k6

-We recommend you to configure your Soak Test at about 80% capacity of your system.
+We recommend you to configure your soak test at about 80% capacity of your system.
 If your system can handle a maximum of 500 simultaneous users, you should configure your soak test to 400 VUs.

 The duration of a stress test should be measured in hours.
 We recommend you to start with a 1 hour test,